greg-raven/Uncommon-Sense/_drafts/staging.md

 You can pretend to be serious; you can't pretend to be witty.
 Sacha Guitry

-Behind every great fortune there is a crime.
-Honore de Balzac

-I am not young enough to know everything.
-Oscar Wilde

 The object of war is not to die for your country but to make the other bastard die for his.
 George Patton